Happy May Day!

 #Beltane (Scotland / Ireland)

-In the Czech Republic, loving couples have been kissing under a blooming cherry cherry since the early 20th century on May 1st.
+In the Czech Republic, loving couples have been kissing under a blooming cherry tree since the early 20th century on May 1st.
 As if we needed an excuse...

 Enjoy this May Day YOUR WAY.